fair-data-collective/excel2rdf-site/docs/AutomaticWorkflow.md

 └── vocabulary.xlsx
 ```
 The most important files of this repository are:
-- `vocabulary.xlsx` is the Excel template for building controlled vocabulary that will serve as input for `xls2rdf` tool
+- `vocabulary.xlsx`, the Excel template for building controlled vocabulary that will serve as input for `xls2rdf` tool
-- `vocabulary.ttl` is the resulting file generated when running `xls2rdf` on `vocabulary.xlsx`
+- `vocabulary.ttl`, the resulting file generated when running `xls2rdf` on `vocabulary.xlsx`
-- `xls2rdf` produces logs that are saved in `conversion.log` file
+- `conversion.log`, the file that stores logs of `xls2rdf` tool
-- `validation.log` contains logs that are produced when running `qSKOS` on `vocabulary.ttl` to validate the converted vocabulary
+- `validation.log`, the file that stores logs produced when running `qSKOS` on `vocabulary.ttl` to validate the converted vocabulary
-- `excel2rdf.yml` contains configuration of Github action that automatize the workflow described in [Manual Workflow](../ManualWorkflow) page.
+- `excel2rdf.yml`, the Github action configuration file that automatize the workflow described in [Manual Workflow](../ManualWorkflow) page.

 ## Setting up Github actions